Every Company Benefits from Experienced Tech Leadership

 A fractional CIO is sometimes referred to as a part-time CIO.
 They provide all of the same skills, experience, and strategic leadership that a full-time CIO does in fewer regular hours.

-The fractional approach is an attractive solution for companies that want technology leadership but either cannot afford or do not need a full-time C-level member.
-This is an ideal solution for small and mid-sized (SMB) companies.
+The fractional approach is an attractive solution for companies that want technology leadership but aren't ready to make the full-time investment, do not need a full-time C-level member, or just want to build the relationship gradually.
+This is an ideal solution for

 Consider just a few of the many immediate benefits.